camunda-community-hub/kafka-connect-zeebe/examples/microservices-orchestration/README.md

 ## Prerequisites

 * Install and run Kafka, Kafka Connect and Zeebe as described [here](https://github.com/zeebe-io/kafka-connect-zeebe/tree/master/examples#setup).
-The following description assumes that Zeebe is started via docker-compose locally.
+The following description assumes that you leverage a managed Zeebe Cluster in Camunda Cloud.

 ## Running the example